Global infrastructure to be a valuable choice in 2025

 Separately, the second Trump presidency is expected to bring a more inflationary environment, meaning that infrastructure’s inflation pass-through mechanism will likely be more valuable in 2025.

-ClearBridge explained that the pass-through mechanism allows prices paid by the users of the asset to adjust periodically and ensures that the returns to equity investors funding these assets are not eroded over time due to the effects of inflation.
+ClearBridge said that the pass-through mechanism allows prices paid by the users of the asset to adjust periodically and ensures that the returns to equity investors funding these assets are not eroded over time due to the effects of inflation.

 “Importantly, this inflation pass-through can take anywhere from three months to three years to have an impact on reported earnings, depending on the type and location of the assets,” the team said.